QI-XING/hdb-bto/README.md

 •	After which, a jdbc should be created.
 Ensure that it's connected by right clicking on the jdbc and select "Connect".
 You should be prompted with a popup asking for credentials.
 Simply enter "root" as User name and "password" as Password.

-•	Download the project from this repo at this :link: <insert link>.
+•	Download the project from this repo at this :link: https://github.com/QI-XING/hdb-bto/blob/master/hdb-bto.zip.

 •	In your NetBeans, click on "Open Project" and select the project downloaded above.
 (To check if the project has been successfully opened, you should be able to see 3 project files being opened under the Projects tab, namely 1) HDB-BTO 2) HDB-BTO-ejb 3) HDB-BTO-war)